 News · Equipment

-Pickleball Studio launches a paddle-matching database with filters and a fit score
+Pickleball Studio launches a paddle-matching database

 Pickleball Studio relaunched their website in April 2026 with an overhauled paddle-matching database.
 The tool lets a rec player set filter criteria (weight range, grip size, core thickness, surface, and other commonly-shopped specs) and returns the top eight paddles by match percentage against the criteria.
 If the strict filter returns nothing, the tool shows close matches with a percentage score on each, so you can see which trade-offs you'd be making.